-In addition to their essential functions in the adult testicle, CS play a fundamental role during the development of the testicle.
+In addition to their essential functions in the adult testicle, CS plays a fundamental role during the development of the testicle.

 In the adult testis, Sertoli cells (CS) are the supporting epithelial cells of the seminiferous tubules that provide the germ cells (CG) with the required nutrients and the structural and normative support to complete the spermatogenesis.

-These cells can only proliferate in the first year of life (its equivalent in women are follicular cells).
+These cells can only increase in the first year of life (it’s equivalent in women are follicular cells).

-It is activated with the follicle stimulating hormone (FSH) secreted by the anterior pituitary gland and has FSH receptor in its membranes.
+It is activated with the follicle-stimulating hormone (FSH) secreted by the anterior pituitary gland and has an FSH receptor in its membranes.

 Support cells (Sertoli) are found inside the seminiferous tubules.